Delhi Sultanate: Tughlaq dynasty (1320–1413)

 Territory of the Tughlaq dynasty circa 1330–1335, corresponding to the maximum extent of the Delhi Sultanate.

-The Tughlaq dynasty was a Turko-Mongol or Turkic Muslim dynasty, which lasted from 1320 to 1413.
-The first ruler was Ghiyath al-Din Tughlaq.
+Ghiyath al-Din Tughlaq was of Turko-Mongol or Turkic origins.
 Ghiyath al-Din ruled for five years and built a town near Delhi named Tughlaqabad.
 His son Juna Khan and general Ainul Mulk Multani conquered Warangal in south India.
 According to some historians such as Vincent Smith, he was killed by his son Juna Khan, who then assumed power in 1325.

-Juna Khan renamed himself as Muhammad bin Tughlaq and ruled for 26 years.
+Juna Khan, better known as Muhammad bin Tughluq, ruled for 26 years.
 During his rule, the Delhi Sultanate reached its peak in terms of geographical reach, covering most of the Indian subcontinent.

-Muhammad bin Tughlaq was an intellectual, with extensive knowledge of the Quran, Fiqh, poetry and other fields.
+Muhammad bin Tughluq was an intellectual, with extensive knowledge of the Quran, Fiqh, poetry and other fields.
 He was also deeply suspicious of his kinsmen and wazirs (ministers), extremely severe with his opponents, and took decisions that caused economic upheaval.
-For example, he ordered the minting of coins from base metals with face value of silver coins – a decision that failed because ordinary people minted counterfeit coins from base metal they had in their houses and used them to pay taxes and jizya.
+For example, he ordered the minting of coins from base metals with face value of silver coins – a decision that failed because ordinary people minted counterfeit coins from base metals they had in their houses and used them to pay taxes and jizya.

 Depiction of Ghiyath al-Din Tughluq, founder of the Tughlaq dynasty, in the Basātin al-uns by Ikhtisān-i Dabir, a member of the Tughluq court and an ambassador to Iran.
-Ca.1410 Jalayirid copy of 1326 lost original.
+Ca. 1410 Jalayirid copy of 1326 lost original.